 What are dental implants?

-A new type of implant that is made of zirconia instead of titanium, has been introduced recently and seems promising for those patients with a true allergy to metals.
+An implant that is made of zirconia instead of titanium, has been developed and seems promising for those patients with a true allergy to metals.

 How many types of implants are there?